-Adrian Burder, Chief Executive of Dogs Trust, explains: "The Westminster Dog of the Year competition is so much more than a canine beauty pageant.
-The competition is strictly apolitical; judges will be looking for the dogs' good deeds and devotion to their owner - rather than policies, opinions or 'bottle'."
+Jim Monteith, interim Chief Executive of Dogs Trust, explains: "The Westminster Dog of the Year competition is so much more than a canine beauty pageant.
+The competition is strictly apolitical; judges will be looking for the dogs' good deeds and devotion to their owner, rather than policies, opinions or 'bottle'."

-Caroline Kisko, Kennel Club Secretary, continued; "The serious side of this competition is about MPs getting together with the Kennel Club and Dogs Trust to promote responsible dog ownership and develop a partnership on dog welfare issues.
-The competition itself is light-hearted and an entertaining day out - not least because of the unusual criteria on which the dogs are judged!"
+Caroline Kisko, The Kennel Club Secretary, continued; "The serious side of this competition is about MPs getting together with The Kennel Club and Dogs Trust to promote responsible dog ownership and develop a partnership on dog welfare issues.
+The competition itself is light hearted and an entertaining day out - not least because of the unusual criteria on which the dogs are judged!"

 More about why we run this event